-- Uniform requirements are clearly described in all information to prospective parents, at induction and open evenings and in the school prospectus.
+- Uniform requirements are clearly described in all information to prospective parents, at induction and open evenings.
 Parents are reminded of the expected standards through the head teacher’s newsletters to parents.
 Students are reminded verbally by teachers at regular intervals.

 - The Senior Leadership team monitor the appearance of children on an on-going basis.

-- Teachers monitor classes within lessons, dealing with minor infringements immediately and referring more serious or repeated infringements to the Deputy.
+- Teachers monitor classes within lessons, dealing with minor infringements immediately and referring more serious or repeated infringements to the Senior Leadership Team.

 - The support and co-operation of parents is sought.

-- All teaching staff shares the responsibility for monitoring and maintaining the uniform regulations in and around the school.
+- All teaching staff share the responsibility for monitoring and maintaining the uniform regulations in and around the school.

-- Any parent who is in financial difficulty should contact the head teacher or deputy head to discuss, in confidence, the possibility of school assistance in the purchase of certain uniform items.
+- Any parent who is in financial difficulty should contact the Head of School or a Senior Leader to discuss, in confidence, the possibility of school assistance in the purchase of certain uniform items.